netzkolchose/node-ansiterminal/README.md

 The terminal has no further knowledge of a screen output beside the `.toString()` method.
 Instead for a real world application you should implement your own view based on the `.buffer` attribute.
 The buffer is organized as a 2d array of rows x cols terminal cells.
-A terminal cell itself contains a `TChar` object which holds the character and the character attributes `{c: '', attributes: <array of attributes>}`.
+A terminal cell itself contains an array with the character and the attributes [<character>, <array of attributes>].

 ## Important Attributes